'March for Our Lives' gun control rally to draw thousands across US: Everything you need to know

 For Boan, who has been working with local high schools and student organizations on her campus to help organize the event, the shooting itself “doesn’t get anymore close to home.”

-Boan is originally from Parkland, Florida.
+Boan is originally from Parkland, Fla.
 While she didn’t attend Marjory Stoneman Douglas High School, her older brother did.
-On top of that, her parents’ home is “just five minutes away from the school.”
+On top of that, her parents’ home is “just five minutes away from the school” where the Valentine's Day mass shooting unfolded.

 “I was on the phone with my mom during the shooting,” she said, adding that helicopters heading toward the high school could be heard in the call's background.